JosephLai241/URS/README.md

  - S, s - Search

 Scraping 10 r/AskReddit posts in the Hot category and export to JSON:

 ![Subreddit Scraping 1](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/r_1.png)

 The program will then display the type of scrape, check if the Subreddit(s) exist, and display the settings for each Subreddit.
-It will display a list of invalid Subreddits, if applicable.
+It will display a list of invalid Subreddits if applicable.
 You can also include `-y` in your args if you want to skip this confirmation screen and immediately scrape.

 ![Subreddit Scraping 2](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/r_2.png)